Meet our Academic Strategies Peer Mentors!

 Mary Chandler Gwin

-Mary Chandler is a junior in Saybrook from Chattanooga, TN and is majoring in Molecular Biophysics & Biochemistry.
+Mary Chandler is a senior in Saybrook from Chattanooga, TN and is majoring in Molecular Biophysics & Biochemistry.
 Outside of classes, Mary Chandler is a member of A Different Drum Dance Company and Yale Dance Theater.
 She is thrilled to be working with the Academic Strategies Program and to help Yale Students feel more confident in their abilities in the classroom.

 Sarah Pearl Heard

-Sarah Pearl (or SP) Heard is a junior in Ezra Stiles college from Eastern North Carolina.
+Sarah Pearl (or SP) Heard is a senior in Ezra Stiles college from Eastern North Carolina.
 She is an English major, with a focus on creative writing and journalism.
 She is also a member of the contemporary African dance group Dzana, in addition to dancing ballet and salsa.
 She is amateur photographer and model whose work can occasionally be found in various shows on campus.

-Ayotunde Ifaturoti is a junior from Princeton Junction, New Jersey majoring in psychology.
+Ayotunde Ifaturoti is a senior from Princeton Junction, New Jersey majoring in psychology.
 Her main interests are in the psychology of prejudice, discrimination, and stereotyping.
 She is an associate editor of Broad Recognition, one of Yale’s premier feminist publications.
 She also has worked as a research assistant in the Cognition & Development Lab and the Intergroup Relations Lab, both in the psychology department.
 Besides these interests she loves writing, specifically screenwriting, and making short films, photography, fashion, and photography.